jsonpickle/jsonpickle/skeleton.md

 Relies a .flake8 file to correct some default behaviors:

-- allow tabs for indentation (legacy for jaraco projects)
+- disable mutually incompatible rules W503 and W504
-- disable mutually incompatible rules W503 and W504.
+- support for black format

 ## Continuous Integration